samsmithnz/SoftwareAdvice/01-Chapter1.md

 # Chapter 1: DevOps

 Let's talk about DevOps, or "DevOops".
+DevOps is primarily about continuously learning.
+It's ok to make mistakes, but let's automate what we can and not make the same mistake twice.
+DevOps is primilarly not a tool, or a process, DevOps is a movement of behaviours and culture that encourage postive and blameless progress.

 ## Automated testing
 Automated testing is usually the first challenge in implementing DevOps.
 Resistance is common from the QA manager/team, who misunderstand that the point of automation is not to replace their jobs - it's to replace the long regression testing phases.
 QA can now focus on the latest changes, and be confident that their previous changes are being tested.